top of page

 Building safety expectations have fundamentally changed

-The way buildings are owned, managed and regulated has shifted.
+The way buildings are owned, managed and regulated has changed.
+These changes have been shaped by hard lessons, including those exposed by failures such as Grenfell Tower.
 The way safety information is handled has not kept pace.

 For decades, safety-critical information has been fragmented across contractors, consultants, managing agents and owners.
-Documents have been passed between parties, archived, duplicated and forgotten.
+Documents have been passed between stakeholders, archived, duplicated and forgotten.
 Responsibility has been unclear.
 Accountability has been diluted.

-That model no longer meets regulatory or commercial expectations.
+That model no longer meets regulatory or commercial expectations, and requires a more structured approach supported by a building safety compliance platform.

 The Building Safety Act introduced continuous responsibility